xplenty/xplenty-api-doc-v2/sections/get-job-information.md

 ## Get Job Information

 ### Description
-The calls retrieves information for a job, according to the given job ID.
+The calls returns information for a job with the given job ID.

-The details returned for the job are as follows:
+The details returned for the job are as:

 * **id** - the numeric job ID
 * **status** - the job status.
 Possible values are: